Management Team

 ELLIS M. “MAC” KNIGHT, M.D., MBA, FACP, FACHE, FHM

 Ellis “Mac” Knight is the chief operating officer of the Institute for Healthcare Optimization (IHO).
 He earned his undergraduate degree from Stanford University and an MD from Oregon Health Sciences University School of Medicine.
 Finally, he received an MBA from the Isenberg School of Management at UMass Amherst.
-He is a board-certified internist and hospitalist, and over his nearly fifty-year career, while continuing to practice clinically, he has held several senior executive positions in a large health system, has worked as a consultant with a national healthcare advisory firm, he has held two academic appointments medical schools and is an author of many books and scholarly publications.
+He is a board-certified internist and hospitalist, and over his nearly fifty-year career, while continuing to practice clinically, he has held several senior executive positions in a large health system, has worked as a consultant with a national healthcare advisory firm, he has held two academic appointments at two medical schools (most recently, Emory University School of Medicine) and is an author of many books and scholarly publications. and is an author of many books and scholarly publications.
 He is now devoting the latter years of his career to working full-time with the IHO because he believes that smoothing the variability in patient flow throughout the healthcare system is a foundational methodology that has shown many benefits where it has been implemented (especially in hospitals) and should be more widely adopted within the industry.

 Cheri Ward, MPH